grame-cncm/faustcourse/session2/Lesson 1.md

 and the semantics is the meaning. tells you how to write well-formed programs.
 The _semantics_ tells you the "meaning" of these programs.
-A good analogy could be the difference the electronic circuit of a distortion and the distortion itself.
+A good analogy could be the difference between the electronic circuit of a distortion and the distortion itself.

 [Slide 4: Syntax and Semantics; distortion circuit vs. distortion stombox TODO]